-The new NIAS Individual Fellowships is an offer to senior scholars for advanced research in the Humanities and the Social Sciences.
+The Netherlands Institute for Advanced Study (NIAS) is pleased to announce the NIAS Individual Fellowships for Advanced Research in the Netherlands.
 International applicants are eligible to apply for this fellowship.

 The aim of the institute is to form a diverse but coherent research group that consists of fellows from different disciplinary backgrounds, seniority, gender, and geographical origin.

 A lucky chance for Students.

 NIAS is a dynamic, highly flexible organization with an international and interdisciplinary focus.
 NIAS plays an important role in facilitating and stimulating innovative (Dutch) top research within the Humanities and the Social Sciences and at the interface with other disciplines.

 University or Organization: Netherlands Institute for Advanced Study